Skip to main content

 We work with the people most affected by the intensifying environmental crises.
 We support communities to forge their own futures with solutions that foster resilience, create jobs and lasting prosperity.

-Our offer is simple: meet us at COP to push for proven solutions and back people’s leadership.
-From Indigenous-governed climate action to early warning and insurance that allows farmers to bounce back, and resilient food systems that create jobs and local opportunities, a better future is possible if we act now.
+We went to COP30 to push for proven solutions and back people’s leadership.
+From Indigenous-governed climate action to early warning and insurance that allows farmers to bounce back, and resilient food systems that create jobs and local opportunities, building a better future together.

 Please get in touch to discuss partnership opportunities, or find out more about our work.